-Raster graphics is also used on websites but usually requires more attention.
+Raster graphics are also used on websites but usually requires more attention.
 Most often, a raster image is used as a background, or in the form of pictures or photographs in site page sections.
 To achieve this, you must ensure that the graphics are of good enough quality to be displayed on devices with a higher screen resolution.
 Raster graphics also require optimization so that the size of the pictures is not too large and do not overload the page.

 Graphics in Print

 Vector graphics are a great solution for printing, again because of their scalability without loss of quality.
 Its main advantage is that the created image can be placed on printed objects of any size, from business cards to billboards, and it will look equally good on any surface.
 Each printing house most often has its own graphics requirements for printing, and the advantage of the vector format is that you can change the settings depending on the situation.

 Raster in print is most often used in the form of photographs or pictures, but here you also need to ensure that the size of the raster picture corresponds to the print size, since, if the picture is physically smaller than the required print format, the result will disappoint you.

 Graphics in Illustrations